Jacobo Morales: Career

-His first directing work was the film Dios los cría... in 1980.
-The film was an important event in the Puerto Rican film history and received several awards.
-It was also selected as one of the 25 most significant films of Latin America.
-He followed it with Nicolás y los demás in which he also had the starring role.
-For this performance he received the Best Actor Award at the Cartagena de Indias Festival in Colombia, 1986.
-His third film, Lo que le pasó a Santiago, was nominated for the Academy Award for Best Foreign Language Film in 1990.
 In 1994, he followed it with Linda Sara which starred singer Chayanne and former Miss Universe Dayanara Torres.
+The plot depicted with irony how a high-class family had fallen on hard times.
 The film received the Award for Best Artistic Contribution at the Latin American Film Festival in Trieste, Italy; the People's Choice Award at the Mar del Plata Festival in Argentina; and the Best Script and Best Music Award at the Latin American Film Festival in New York City.

 In 2004, Morales directed Dios los cría II, the sequel to his first film, broadcast by WIPR-TV in Puerto Rico.
 In 2007, his Angel, a full-length feature film, was released to much critical praise.
 It was considered for submission for the 80th Academy Awards but it lost to Maldeamores in a voting of the Puerto Rico Film Corporation.